Daniel Lubetzky: Investments

-Lubetzky established Equilibra Partners Management Inc in 2018.
+Lubetzky established Equilibra Partners Management Inc. in 2018.
 The firm backs entrepreneur-run businesses that offer packaged goods to consumers.

 In May 2020, Equilibra purchased a 25% stake in Yellow Leaf Hammocks for $1 million when Lubetzky sat as a guest shark on Shark Tank.

-In 2020, Equilibra invested $18 million in Greek yogurt company Ellenos.
+Later that year, Equilibra invested $18 million in Greek yogurt company Ellenos.
 Towards the end of the year, it made a $250,000 investment in FitFighter, a fitness brand which began with equipment for firefighter training programs and expanded to full-body fitness tools and workouts.

-In 2021, Equilibra purchased a 10% stake in Quevos, an egg white protein snacks company, also on Shark Tank.
+In 2021, Equilibra purchased a 10% stake in Quevos, an egg white protein snacks company, this was also on Shark Tank.
 That same year, they invested in Tandm Inc., a family-owned business that created a tandem boogie board.

-Other investments include: Cava Group, Justin's, Krave jerky, gimMe snacks and Chapul.
+Other investments include: Cava Group, Justin's, Krave Jerky, gimme Snacks, Chapul, food company Belgian Boys, and HummViewer.

 Media

 Lubetzky is the author of the New York Times bestselling book Do the Kind Thing, Think Boundlessly, Work Purposefully, Live Passionately.
 The book is based on Lubetzky's entrepreneurial experience, and was inspired by his father's stories from the Holocaust.
-Lubetzky has also published multiple "Opinion" posts to CNN describing his opinions on how to stop violent extremists and lessons he will pass onto to his children.
+Lubetzky has also published multiple opinion posts to CNN describing his opinions on how to stop violent extremists and lessons he will pass on to his children.